microsoft/playwright/docs/src/test-runners-python.md

 pytest --numprocesses auto
 ```

 Depending on the hardware and nature of your tests, you can set `numprocesses` to be anywhere from `2` to the number of CPUs on the machine.
-If set too high, you may notice random flakes in your tests.
+If set too high, you may notice unexpected behavior.

 See [Running Tests](./running-tests.md) for general information on `pytest` options.